Grilled Panzanella Salad

 STEP 4 | Assemble the skewers

-Now you can begin assembling the bread cubes and tomatoes alternating between the two, and place the full sticks on a platter.
+Now you can begin assembling the bread cubes and tomatoes, alternating between the two, and place the full sticks on a platter.
+Using about two tablespoons of the vinaigrette, brush the skewers until they’re lightly coated.

 STEP 5 | Grill

 Place the skewers directly over the heat on the grill for 5 minutes.
-Turn them frequently using grill tongs until the bread is nice and toasty, and golden brown.
+Turn them frequently using grill tongs until the bread is toasty and golden brown.
+Carefully remove them from the grill and place them on a serving plate.

 pouring vinaigrette into a bowl of arugula for grilled panzanella salad.